Google Maps Optimization for Seattle Businesses

 Step 3

-If your business only has the name with no location, you will see “Add a Missing Place”.
+If your business only has the name but no location, you will see “Add a Missing Place.”
 You can fill out a short form to provide this information.

 Step 4